Transfer Credit

 Internal University of Toronto Transfer Students

-If you are admitted to Daniels from the Faculty of Arts & Science (St. George), University of Toronto Mississauga (UTM), and University of Toronto Scarborough (UTSC), all of your courses and marks from your previous division will be retained and applied toward your academic record in Daniels.
+If you are admitted to the Daniels Faculty from FAS, UTM, or UTSC, a maximum of ten FCE from your previous division will be retained and applied toward your academic record at Daniels.
 The marks you received in these retained courses will contribute to cumulative grade point average (CGPA) calculations.
+You do not have to apply or pay for a transfer credit assessment for any courses on your FAS, UTM, or UTSC academic record.

 Any courses declared credit/no credit (CR/NCR) or any course in from which a student has Late Withdrawn (LWD) in FAS, UTM, and UTSC will count toward the maximum allowable CR/NCR and LWD options in the Daniels Faculty.

-Transfer students from the Faculty of Arts & Science may retain their FAS program(s) of study but must complete at least ten FCE from Daniels and complete at least one Daniels program of study in Architectural Studies or Visual Studies.
-Detailed information about appropriate combinations of programs of study is found on our programs of study page.
+Transfer students from the Faculty of Arts & Science may retain their FAS program(s) of study but must complete at least ten FCE from Daniels after they have been admitted, and complete at least one Daniels program of study in Architectural Studies or Visual Studies.

 Transfer students from UTM and UTSC may not retain their UTM or UTSC programs of study (subject POSts) upon admission to the Daniels Faculty.
-Only Daniels and FAS programs of study may be used to complete the Daniels Faculty degree requirements; Daniels students must complete at least ten FCE from Daniels and must complete at least one Daniels program of study in Architecture (for the Honours Bachelor of Arts, Architectural Studies) or Visual Studies (for the Honours Bachelor of Arts, Visual Studies).
+Only Daniels and FAS programs of study may be used to complete the Daniels Faculty degree requirements; Daniels students must complete at least ten FCE from Daniels after they have been admitted, and must complete at least one Daniels program of study in Architecture (for the Honours Bachelor of Arts, Architectural Studies) or Visual Studies (for the Honours Bachelor of Arts, Visual Studies).
 Detailed information about appropriate combinations of programs of study for each of these degree programs is found on our programs of study page

 If you are admitted to the Daniels Faculty from an undergraduate division at U of T other than FAS, UTM, or UTSC, you may be eligible for transfer credit for courses in which your final mark is 50% or higher.
 In addition, any Daniels courses that you completed in your previous division will be retained with their associated marks and applied toward your Daniels academic record.